-‘This Is Us’ Spoilers: Kevin’s Life Changes In An Instant, Jack’s Past Is Explored In ‘There’
+'This Is Us' Spoilers: Kevin's Life Changes In An Instant, Jack's Past Is Explored In 'There'

 In the photographs, it appears Kate receives a phone call.
 Presumably, she learns her twin, Kevin, was involved in a car accident.
 This was teased at the close of "Birth Mother," which aired on January 12.

-In the trailer, Jack is seen in a flashback telling Kevin that football isn’t the only thing he has and that he would grow up to be “way better” than him.

-The This Is Us writers room tweeted that this episode was written by Issac Aptaker and Elizabeth Berger in a post seen here.
+The This Is Us writers room tweeted that this episode was written by Issac Aptaker and Elizabeth Berger.

-In an Instagram post, the show added a photo of Justin Hartley as Kevin and reminded viewers that tonight’s episode would be brand new.
+In an Instagram post, the show added a photo of Hartley as Kevin and reminded viewers that tonight's episode would be brand new.

-Fans were thrilled that a new installment of This Is Us would air after one month.
+Fans were thrilled that a new installment of This Is Us was finally airing.

-“Is it going to be three weeks until the one after this tho?” questioned one follower.
+"Is it going to be three weeks until the one after this tho?" one follower questioned.

-“Thank heavens!
-I half the time forget what’s happening with all the long breaks!
-Lol!” wrote a second fan.
+"Thank heavens!
+I half the time forget what's happening with all the long breaks!
+Lol!" a second fan wrote.

-“FINALLY!
-Can’t freakin’ wait!” exclaimed a third Instagram user.
+"FINALLY!
+Can't freakin' wait!" a third Instagram user exclaimed.

-“Finally!
-Hope Kevin is ok,” hoped a fourth viewer.
+"Finally!
+Hope Kevin is ok," a fourth viewer hoped.